 - Think of what might be, forget about what is; Great visionaries are optimistic about the future.
 They are also consumed with making tomorrow better than today.
 These visionary and hopeful leaders never settle with today is good enough, they always strive to make tomorrow even better.
 It is this focus on what might be, instead of what currently is, in combination with a relentless challenging of the status quo that makes great visionary leaders so successful.

 - Visionary Product Owners are imaginative and focus on the bigger picture; Visionary people can visualize things easily.
 They have great imagination and visualization skills.
 It is as if they can see the future.
 Visionaries can imagine future possibilities in their minds and then explain what they have imagined.
-They can explain it so clearly, that it is as if they have already been there, as if they’ve seen it already.
+They can explain it so clearly, that it is as if they have already been there as if they’ve seen it already.
 If you’re looking for some inspiration on how imaginative a vision can be, then check out this dream.

 - Apply storytelling to your vision; It all starts when we’re just little children and it basically never ends: we all love great stories.
-Whether it was listening to your parents who read you a story as a kid, or playing videogames with a great storyline or binge-watching a new Netflix series; we all love stories.
+Whether it was listening to your parents who read you a story as a kid or playing videogames with a great storyline or binge-watching a new Netflix series; we all love stories.
 And great visionaries know this.
-Great visionaries aren’t only able to define, create, shape and visualize a vision.
+Great visionaries aren’t only able to define, create, shape, and visualize a vision.
 They are awesome storytellers, which makes the vision memorable.

 - Visionary leaders are inclusive, not exclusive; Great visionary leaders share and communicate their dream/vision.
-One signs of working with a visionary Product Owner is his/her willingness to share the vision with the world.
+One sign of working with a visionary Product Owner is his/her willingness to share the vision with the world.
 Great visionaries don’t keep their vision to themselves because they know that they cannot get to the destination alone.
 They need others for this journey and therefore they communicate their vision and dreams with others to attract the right people.
-Visionary leaders however are also accepting of change.
-They are open to invite others to join into their vision, but also to add to it and make it their own.
+Visionary leaders however are also accepting of the change.
+They are open to inviting others to join in their vision, but also to add to it and make it their own.
 Like this funny movie visualizes so strongly, it isn’t really about the leader, it is the first follower that matters even more.

 - They are never afraid of failures; As mentioned earlier, true visionaries see what others cannot see.
 They see the big picture.
 They see the links among different events.
 They see possible obstacles.
 Great visionaries know that Winston Churchill was right when he said: “Success is walking from failure to failure with no loss of enthusiasm.”
 Strong Visionary Product Owners know that there will be challenges along the way.
 They know they may encounter setbacks.
 But they also know the great value of fulfilling the vision.
 Therefore, true visionaries never give up.
 They are not afraid of failures because they know that failures are part of the process as well.